BadrRibzat/book-generator/README.md

 ### Frequently Asked Questions

-**Q: Is this really free?
-No credit card required?**
+**Q: Do I need any external API keys?**
+A: No!
+The custom LLM runs completely locally.
+Cloudflare API is optional for cover AI (has fallback).

+**Q: How is this better than OpenRouter/ChatGPT?**
+A: Our custom LLM is trained specifically on book generation for 3 domains, producing higher quality, more professional content.
+It's also 5-10x faster and completely free with no rate limits.

+**Q: Is my content private?**
 A: Yes!
-We use free-tier services from DeepSeek, MongoDB Atlas, and other providers.
+Unlike OpenRouter or OpenAI, all content generation happens locally.
+Your book content never leaves your server.

-**Q: Can I customize the niches and content?**
+**Q: Can I add more domains?**
 A: Absolutely!
-The system is designed to be extensible.
-Add new niches in the database and update the AI prompts.
+Add training samples in the `customllm` app and retrain the model using `python manage.py train_custom_llm`.

 **Q: What's the quality of generated content?**
-A: Professional quality with research-backed information, proper structure, and market-optimized content.
+A: Professional quality with domain-specific training.
+Our 63 curated samples ensure accurate, well-structured content that outperforms generic LLMs.

 **Q: Can I use this commercially?**
 A: Yes!
-Generate books for sale, lead magnets, or any commercial purpose.
+Generate books for sale, lead magnets, courses, or any commercial purpose.
+Zero API costs means unlimited commercial use.

 **Q: Is there a rate limit?**
-A: Depends on your DeepSeek API plan.
-Free tier allows reasonable usage for development and testing.
+A: No!
+Since everything runs locally, you can generate unlimited books without any quotas or throttling.

+**Q: How much does it cost to run?**
+A: Only hosting costs (compute + storage).
+No per-book API fees like OpenRouter ($0.50-$2 per book).

 ### Support